spmedia/Threat-Actor-Usernames-Scrape/README.md

 **[forum_users_ascarding.txt](https://github.com/spmedia/Threat-Actor-Usernames-Scrape/blob/main/forum_users_ascarding.txt)**

 A financial fraud and carding forum.
+These people be stealing yo grandmas credit card or frauding her retirement funds.

 The usernames in this list are scraped from posted threads.